shanegoh/Anonymous-I-Voting-Application-using-Linkable-Ring-Signature/README.md

 	To start blockchain -> ganache-cli(Separate command line) To compile truffle -> truffle compile
 	To migrate truffle to blockchain(Ganache) -> truffle migrate

+	Front-End
+	client folder will be all the front end display
+	@ client folder -> yarn upgrade

+# Instructions

+On the main folder, 'truffle compile' first then change directory to client and run 'npm run start'